 In short, here are the circumstances where being a growth investor makes sense:

-So, if you are a younger investor who can take on more risk, or if you're an individual with fewer responsibilities, investing primarily in growth stocks would make sense.
-Moreover, if you're investing in a stock because you believe it will disrupt the industry, or because the company is innovative (i.e. Apple), then this may net you more in gains than a good dividend-paying stock.
+Therefore, if you are a younger investor who can take on more risk, or if you're an individual with fewer responsibilities, investing primarily in growth stocks would make sense.
+Moreover, if you're investing in a stock because you believe it will disrupt the industry, or because the company is innovative (i.e., AAPL), then this may net you more in gains than a good dividend-paying stock.

 Finally, especially for long-term growth investors, there is a substantial tax advantage here, as dividend-investors have to pay the qualified dividend tax rate (more for REIT dividends) on any dividends they receive.
 Growth investors, on the other hand, only pay taxes when they realize their gains.
 Moreover, if these gains are realized in a tax-advantaged account, such as a Roth IRA, then you will not have to pay any taxes on these gains.